NATO, EU pledge closer security cooperation after Paris attacks

 Speaking alongside EU foreign policy chief Federica Mogherini, Stoltenberg said NATO and the EU could no longer afford to develop parallel policies towards similar ends.
 They should work together “hand-in-hand”.

-“When the stakes are so high, and the needs are increasing, can NATO and the EU continue as we are?,” Stoltenberg asked a gathering of European defence officials.
+“When the stakes are so high, and the needs are increasing, can NATO and the EU continue as we are?,” Stoltenberg asked a gathering of European defense officials.

-While the North Atlantic Treaty Organization shares 22 member countries with the EU and has similar goals, the two Brussels-based organisations have separate military headquarters, rapid-reaction forces and foreign missions.
+While the North Atlantic Treaty Organization shares 22 member countries with the EU and has similar goals, the two Brussels-based organizations have separate military headquarters, rapid-reaction forces and foreign missions.

-But now partly as a result of the EU‘S inability to stabilise its neighbourhood economically, NATO faces the same issues of failing states, war, Islamist militancy and a refugee crisis at Europe’s borders.
+But now partly as a result of the EU‘S inability to stabilize its neighborhood economically, NATO faces the same issues of failing states, war, Islamist militancy and a refugee crisis at Europe’s borders.

 Frank-Walter Steinmeier stressed that France had not yet raised the issue of invoking Article 5 of the NATO treaty, which considers an attack on one member as an attack against all.

-Mogherini called for a new approach to European defence, although her office is not expected to lay out a broad new EU security policy until the middle of next year.
+Mogherini called for a new approach to European defense, although her office is not expected to lay out a broad new EU security policy until the middle of next year.

 Stoltenberg said one area for improvement was to counter “hybrid warfare”, the blend of unidentified troops, propaganda and economic pressure - tactics NATO says Russia used in its 2014 annexation of Ukraine’s Crimea region.